Filling station attendant: Brazil

 In Brazil, self-service fuel filling is illegal, due to a federal law enacted in 2000.
 The bill was proposed by Federal Deputy Aldo Rebelo, who claims it saved 300,000 fuel attendant jobs across the country.

-China

-As China is hostile to private property (China is a communist country), self-service fuel filling is illegal.
-However, this does not apply to Hong Kong nor in Macau despite these two being part of China.

-North Korea

-North Korea is a socialist country, thus, public transport is the norm, and private transport is illegal, as do self-service fuel filling.

 South Africa

 In South Africa, self-service fuel filling is illegal.
-Concerns include job losses and the danger of drivers leaving their car.
+Concerns include job losses and the danger of drivers leaving their car, leaving them vulnerable to attacks by criminals.